-This white paper helps families understand the services they need, according to the complexity of their wealth management goals and needs.
+This white paper helps families understand the complexity of their wealth management goals and needs.
 The paper also addresses the type of institutions and advisors investors will run across, explaining what services to expect from each type of firm.

 Recommended for: Wealth owners

 The number of wealth management providers has exploded in the last two decades, making it harder than ever before for families and individuals to identify the right wealth advisor.
 FOX offers extensive resources to help wealth owners evaluate the advisor landscape and understand different advisor types and service offerings.
 In addition, owners can access information on every step in the client/advisor relationship from evaluating qualifications, understanding alignment of interests, identifying potential conflicts and evaluating performance.